Leadwerks/Documentation/assetbrowser.md

 ### Other Controls

 Above the directory area is a row of controls, including a button with an add sign ('+'), a filter text entry field, and a slider for controlling the file thumbnail size.

+The '+' button will open a popup menu that allows you to easily create a new folder, material, code component, or shader family.

 The filter text entry field supports wildcards, so you can enter *.mat into this field to only view material files, for example.
 Clearing this text will restore the default view to show all files.

 ### Opening Files